 - Soak the apple wood chips in water for about 1 hour.
 These can start soaking at about the same time you remove the pork chops from the fridge.

 - See smoker box or charcoal wood chips smoking instructions below.
+These are the wood chips I use.

 - Grill the pork chops until cooked through.
 I prefer my pork chops done at about medium, 155 - 160 degrees.
 This requires about 15 minutes, 7 minutes a side.
 This is very dependent upon the size of the pork chops and heat of the grill.